Consul (representative): European consuls in the Ottoman Empire

+Role and duties

 The office of a consul is a consulate and is usually subordinate to the state's main representation in the capital of that foreign country (host state), usually an embassy or – between Commonwealth countries – high commission.
 Like the terms embassy or high commission, consulate may refer not only to the office of consul, but also to the building occupied by the consul and their staff.
 The consulate may share premises with the embassy itself.

 Consular rank

 A consul of the highest rank is termed a consul-general and is appointed to a consulate-general.
 There is typically one or more deputy consuls-general, consuls, vice-consuls, and consular agents working under the consul-general.
 A country may appoint more than one consul-general to another nation.